 Le Commandant Charcot is the first ever hybrid electric and LNG (Liquified Natural Gas) - the cleanest energy available today - powered cruise ship.
 Le Commandant Charcot is the only ship in the world with LNG autonomy of two months.

 - 95% in fine particle emissions

 LNG allows for a reduction of:

-Thanks to its large bank of electric batteries, the biggest in the world, Le Commandant Charcot is able to navigate for two hours without producing any emissions or noise.
+Thanks to its bank of electric batteries, Le Commandant Charcot is able to navigate for two hours without producing any emissions or noise.

 In order to comply with the Safe Return To Port regulation, the ship is also equipped with tanks for light fuel oil, which can be used in addition to LNG.
 It provides a back-up solution if there is a problem with the LNG supply.
 It is also the only reserve fuel if there is any damage.

 Are there any risks with regard to wildlife animals during the proposed activities?